MartinPaviot/Nareo/README.md

-# 🎓 LevelUp - Intelligent Learning Platform
+# 🎓 Aristo'Chat - Intelligent Learning Platform

 > Transform your documents into interactive learning experiences with artificial intelligence